viveknigam/safpat/README.md

 -----------------------------------------------------------------
 SafPat is a domain-specific language for enabling automated safety reasoning with safety patterns.

-SafPat has been introduced by the following article submitted to ICLP 2020:
+SafPat has been introduced by the following article appearing at ICLP 2020:

 Yuri Gil Dantas, Antoaneta Kondeva, and Vivek Nigam:
 Less Manual Work for Safety Engineers: Towards an Automated Safety Reasoning with Safety Patterns